TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 # Installation

-Download a matching [release build](https://github.com/TeamRedDragon/RedDragon-Marvelous-Machines/releases) for your Minecraft version and drop the `reddragon-marvelousmachines.jar` file into your Minecraft `mods` folder.
+Simply download a [release build](https://github.com/TeamRedDragon/RedDragon-Marvelous-Machines/releases) and drop the `reddragon-marvelousmachines.jar` file into your Minecraft `mods` folder.

 # Disclaimer